Accepting New Clients (updated Sep 25)

 Know your value!
 Focus on yourself and the reasons why your partner has chosen you and what you bring to the relationship.
 There is a reason relationships end and become part of our history.
 Trust that your partner has moved on for a reason and focus on the positive traits that you are both bringing to the relationship.

-There is very little you can do if your partner has retroactive jealousy and does not recognize that it is their own issue.
-If they can not see that their feelings of jealousy are there own your constant reassurance will not help.
-Ultimately people change and grow when they are ready and you may not be able to influence your partner to see things in another way.
+There are limitations to what you can do if your partner has retroactive jealousy and does not recognize that it is their own issue.
 However, there are a few things you can try that may be effective.

 1. Offer to go to Couples Therapy with them.